-Alternative 2: Approval of the proposed action would allow the applicant to conduct the proposed activity with no additional conditions of approval required by BOEM.
-Examples of potential impacts to marine mammals without applying conditions of approval and monitoring measures include but are not limited to injury/take from pressure waves from use of explosives underwater; behavioral changes; frequency masking; or non-auditory effects on marine mammals.
-This alternative would likely not adequately limit or negate potential impacts on marine mammals.
+Alternative 2: Approval of the proposed action would allow the applicant to conduct the proposed activity with no additional COAs required by BOEM.
+An example of potential impacts to marine mammals without applying COAs and monitoring measures include, but are not limited to, vessel collisions.